hugger-beep/private1/global.md

 ## Current Architecture Overview

-customer1's current architecture is deployed in the ca-central-1 region with:
+sample current architecture is deployed in the ca-central-1 region with:
 - Custom authentication through API backend
 - MariaDB for transactional data storage
 - PostgreSQL for analytics data